SFDO-Tooling/CumulusCI/docs/get_started.rst

 1. Go to the `Python downloads page <https://www.python.org/downloads/windows/>`_.
 2. Download the latest Python 3 release.
 Most users should select the "Download Windows x86-64 executable installer" link for the most recent stable release, but it may depend on your particular computer setup.
 3. Use the installation wizard to install.
-   *Be sure to check the "Add Python to environment variables" checkbox at the end of the install wizard*, otherwise you may encounter a ``command not found`` error with the next step.
+   * Check the "Add Python <version> to PATH" checkbox
-   To access the Advanced Options area, select "Customize Installation" then click through Optional features page.
+   * Click the "Install Now"

 .. image:: images/windows_python.png